Shop now & save up to 80% on medication

 Searches such as upper respiratory infection in cats how long does it last reflect a common concern.
 Duration varies by cause, age, immune status, vaccination history, and complications.
 Some cats recover quickly, while others have lingering nasal or eye signs.
 Recurrent flare-ups can happen with feline herpesvirus.

-Related Conditions That Narrow the Product List
+Related Condition Pages That Narrow the Product List

 Bacterial and mixed respiratory concerns use different browsing paths.
 Feline Bordetella Infection connects to vaccine and outbreak-control questions in higher-risk groups.
 Bacterial Respiratory Infection is useful when your veterinarian discusses antimicrobial therapy.
 Respiratory Tract Infection offers a broader route for comparing respiratory categories across pets.